Your Questions Answered

 Who will the teachers be?

-Harris Aspire will be staffed by the best of the Harris Federation, with outstanding teachers from every Harris Academy working with us to support our students.
+Harris Aspire will be staffed by members of the Harris Federation, with outstanding teachers and Federation consultants working with us to support our students.
 Our aim is for 100% of lessons to be good or outstanding.

 In addition to our teaching and leadership team, we will also use a collection of specialists who have proven themselves to be outstanding in their work with other Harris Academies.